lukebinmore/Guild-Of-Geeks/docs/PLANNING.md

 ### **Wireframes**

-Below are the basic initial wireframes for the site created with <a href="https://balsamiq.com/" target="_blank">Balsamiq Wireframes</a>.
+Below are the basic initial wireframes for the site created with [Balsamiq Wireframes](https://balsamiq.com/).
 This basic design may evolve and change based on fluctuations with the User Stories.

 **Landing Page:**
 ![Wireframe - Landing Page](wireframes/landing-page.png)